codeplaysoftware/syclacademy/Code_Exercises/Exercise_01_Compiling_with_SYCL/README.md

 First fetch the tutorial samples from GitHub.

-Clone this repository ensuring that you include sub-modules and the "isc22" branch.
+If you have not done so already clone this repository ensuring that you include sub-modules and the "isc22" branch.

 ```
 git clone --recursive --branch isc22 https://github.com/codeplaysoftware/syclacademy.git
-mkdir build
-cd build
 ```

 ### 4.)
 Include the SYCL header file